 Jonathan's main research interests lie in the broad fields of criminal justice and transitional justice.
 In particular, his research focuses on the rights of vulnerable parties, the construction of victims' rights as human rights, restorative justice, and criminal evidence.

 Much of Jonathan's recent research has been strongly orientated towards socio-legal and theoretical perspectives.
 In particular, he has focused on deconstructing the nature of victims’ rights against the emergence of international trial norms and the expanding parameters of human rights law.
 He is particularly interested in analyses of the parallels between victims of state crime and abuse of power and victims of so-called ‘ordinary’ or ‘horizontal’ crime.
 Jonathan is currently engaged as a co-investigor on a major 3-year project funded by Nuffield, 'Mapping the Changing Face of Cross-Examination'.

 Jonathan sits on thee editorial boards of the International Journal of Evidence and Proof, the Journal of Criminal Law, the British Journal of Community Justice, and the International Journal of Law, Crime and Justice.
 He also sits on the Advisory Board for the Palgrave Series in Victims and Vicimology.

 Jonathan has collaborated with a range of organisations in the public and voluntary sectors including;

-the Victims’ Rights Agency (Victoria), the Australian Institute of Criminology, the National Commission of Restorative Justice (Ireland), the Northern Ireland Law Commission, the Northern Ireland Statistics and Research Agency, Interights, Atlantic Philanthropies, and the Police Service of Northern Ireland.
+the Victims’ Rights Agency (Victoria), the Australian Institute of Criminology, the South Australian Law Reform Institute, the National Commission of Restorative Justice (Ireland), the Northern Ireland Law Commission, the Northern Ireland Statistics and Research Agency, Interights, Atlantic Philanthropies, and the Police Service of Northern Ireland.